MAVA is staffed by a dedicated team in charge of implementing the foundation’s strategy and supporting our implementing partners.

 Director General’s Office

 Lynda joined MAVA as Director General in August 2010.
 She is responsible for implementing the strategy of the foundation and leading the secretariat team.
 Since joining the foundation, Lynda has overseen a complete reshaping of MAVA including changes at the levels of the board, staff, strategy, processes, project selection, and communications.
-Lynda is deeply interested in sustainability issues and led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion.
-She also ensures the impact of the foundation?s investments, and is committed to increasing its level of transparency and accountability.
+Lynda led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion.
+Given the end of MAVA’s grant-making in 2022, Lynda is now leading the team to ensure the greatest impact of funds invested as well as ensuring the sustainability of work in our areas of interest even after MAVA’s closure.
 Before joining the foundation, Lynda spent 13 years with WWF International in Switzerland.
 She brought with her the experience of managing and directing global strategies for all aspects of office operations in the WWF Network and developing performance tools for its offices.
 Prior to that, she spent five years in charge of WWF leadership and organisational development.
 Lynda began her career as a San Francisco stockbroker and then earned an MBA from the Walter A. Haas School of Business at the University of California, Berkeley.
-Her two private-life passions are literature and travel.
 She is American and Swiss and has two grown sons.
-Lynda serves on the Board of the Global Footprint Network.
-She also acts as President of the Board of Partners for a New Economy and the Prespa Ohrid Nature Trust (PONT).
+Lynda acts as President of the Board of Partners for a New Economy and the Prespa Ohrid Nature Trust (PONT).

 Suzanne joined MAVA in March 2011 as Executive Assistant, providing administrative support to the Director General while also taking responsibility for communications and Board-related matters.
 Prior to joining us, Suzanne worked at WWF International as assistant to the Chief Operating Officer and then in the Major Donors Unit.
 Suzanne previously held similar positions at the European Football Association (UEFA) and the International Committee of the Red Cross (ICRC), the latter at headquarters in Geneva and in the field in Bosnia, Kenya and Haiti.
 A Swiss/English national, Suzanne teaches yoga in her spare time and enjoys travelling and cooking.